-Children's Fine Art Classes Program
+Children's Fine Art Classes

 The Children’s Fine Art Classes program engages and inspires the next generation of creative leaders by providing intensive, in-depth art experiences to visually talented and motivated elementary and middle school students.
-Since 1925 the program has offered concentrated studies in two-dimensional art that include studio practices in drawing, painting, and mixed media; art history; critiquing skills; and aesthetics.
+Since 1925, the program has offered concentrated studies in two-dimensional art that include studio practices in drawing, painting, and mixed media; art history; critiquing skills; and aesthetics.
 Each student is provided a $350 scholarship to attend so that economic status will play no part in a child’s participation or placement.
-A supply fee is paid by those who are financially able to support the program.
+A registration fee is paid by those who are financially able to support the program.

 How to Become a CFAC Student: